MarcusWichelmann/ESP8266-SmartMeter-Exporter/README.md

 ## Configuration

-Before compiling this repository, please create a `src/config.h` file where your configuration lives.
+Before compiling the code, please create a `src/config.h` file where your configuration lives.
 You can find a template for this in `src/config.sample.h`.

 ## Usage